Continuous approximate roots of polynomial equations via shape theory: Main results and some examples

-\begin{examples} Using Theorem \ref{thm:low_dim_approx_alg_closure_cechH1} above, we can describe some examples and non-examples of approximately algebraically closed continua. \begin{enumerate} \item A tree-like continuum is approximately algebraically closed. \item A solenoid $\Sigma$ is approximately algebraically closed if and only if it is the universal one (i.e. has $\check{H}^1(\Sigma; \mathbb{Z}) = \mathbb{Q}$). \item A pseudo-solenoid $\mathbb{P}\Sigma$ is approximately algebraically closed if and only if it is the universal one. \end{enumerate} Descriptions and definitions of solenoids and pseudo-solenoids may be found in \cite[Section 5]{EagleLau}.
+\begin{examples} Using Theorem \ref{thm:low_dim_approx_alg_closure_cechH1} above, we can describe some examples and non-examples of approximately algebraically closed continua. \begin{enumerate} \item A tree-like continuum, i.e.~an inverse limits of graphs, is approximately algebraically closed, because its $\check{H}^1$ vanishes. \item A solenoid $\Sigma$ is approximately algebraically closed if and only if it is the universal one (i.e. has $\check{H}^1(\Sigma; \mathbb{Z}) = \mathbb{Q}$). \item A pseudo-solenoid $\mathbb{P}\Sigma$ is shape-equivalent to $\Sigma$, so by (2), $\mathbb{P}\Sigma$ is approximately algebraically closed if and only if it is the universal one. \end{enumerate} Descriptions and definitions of solenoids and pseudo-solenoids may be found in \cite[Section 5]{EagleLau}.
 It was observed in \cite[Corollary 3.4]{KawamuraMiura2009} that a solenoid or pseudo-solenoid which is not universal cannot be approximately algebraically closed; Theorem \ref{thm:low_dim_approx_alg_closure_cechH1} establishes the converse of this observation, and gives further indication that the universal pseudo-solenoid may be co-existentially closed, which is partial progress towards answering \cite[Problem 5.15]{EagleLau}. \end{examples}

-\begin{example} There exists a one-dimensional continuum $X$ which is acyclic (i.e. $\check{H}^1(X) = 0$), but for which the fundamental pro-group $\ppi_1(X)$ is non-abelian (i.e. cannot be written as an inverse limit of abelian groups) and satisfies $(*_n)$ for every $n \geq 1$.
+\begin{example} There exists a one-dimensional pointed continuum $(X, x_0)$ which is acyclic (i.e. $\check{H}^1(X) = 0$), but for which the fundamental pro-group $\ppi_1(X, x_0)$ is non-abelian (i.e. is not isomorphic to an inverse limit of abelian groups) and satisfies $(*_n)$ for every $n \geq 1$.
 In particular $C(X)$ is approximately algebraically closed, but we cannot use the criterion in Theorem \ref{thm:low_dim_approx_alg_closure_cechH1} to determine this, and must use the full power of the main theorem.
 To produce such an $X$, we will first construct a sequence of nested subgroups